 Monitoring would be conducted for the same three primary concerns and following the same monitoring plan as the Proposed Action (Sections 2.2.1.2 to 2.2.1.4).
-If after pursuing mitigating options impacts continue that can, with certainty, be attributed to e-bike use, further environmental analysis of continued authorization of class 1 e-bikes would be conducted.
+If after pursuing mitigating options impacts continue that can, with certainty, be attributed to e-bike use, further environmental analysis of continued authorization of class 1 e-bikes would be conducted using up to date e-bike related research and visitor use data.